-Being a CRE lending specialist, Aareal Bank is exposed to a rather volatile banking business through the cycle.
+Being a CRE lending specialist, Aareal is exposed to a rather volatile banking business through the cycle.
 We consider CRE lending highly cyclical and, therefore, a higher-risk sector exposure.
-Being a specialist CRE lender benefits the bank's sector-specific risk management know-how, but at the same time, it naturally limits the potential for (earnings) diversification within the bank.
-Because CRE exposures can cause high losses in times of financial market stress, Aareal Bank's high reliability on CRE-related earnings streams exposes it to unexpected shocks that are likely to hurt its income statement in an adverse scenario.
-As a result, we classify Aareal Bank as a monoline bank according to our approach for business diversification.
+The bank's position as a specialist CRE lender benefits its sector-specific risk management know-how, but at the same time, it naturally limits the potential for (earnings) diversification within the bank.
+Because CRE exposures can cause high losses in times of financial market stress, Aareal's high reliability on CRE-related earnings streams exposes it to unexpected shocks that are likely to hurt its income statement in an adverse scenario.
+As a result, we classify Aareal as a monoline bank according to our approach for business diversification.